ByteFight-GT/documentation/docs/source/engine.rst

 .. note::
    As ByteFight expands, the addition of GPU and/or C++ code are candidates for implementation.
 Familiarity with ``cuda``, ``pytorch``, ``pthreads``, ``ctypes``, and C++ compilation will be important during development.
-See `Areas for improvement`_ for more details.
+See :doc:`engine/improvement` for more details.

 Defining a game
 ---------------